2lambda123/chandranlab-Ig_titer_sigmoid_fit/README.md

 ### Fitted model
 Using the entire dataset, the script fits a first sigmoidal curve.
-The parameters of the sigmoidal curve (minimum y, maximum y, EC50, Hill coefficient) are saved in a text file '*_model.txt'
+The parameters of the sigmoidal curve (minimum y, maximum y, EC50, Hill coefficient) are saved in a text file '*_model.txt'.
+A plot is also generated to visualize both the experimental data (blue dots) and the fitted sigmoidal curve (black line):

 <p align="center">
 	<img src="https://github.com/gorkaLasso/Ig_titer_sigmoid_fit/blob/master/Images/fitted_sigmoidal.png"